frequency-chain/frequency/designdocs/SCHEMA.md

 - In general MRC can handle badly designed schemas via validation steps and punish participants registering bad schemas with the chain.
 - Schema evolution is critical to any message passing system, how does MRC intend to handle it or is it required , is still a question that needs to be ironed out.
-- Another factor to consider is who is permissioned to modify retention periods per schema and what are the defaults, if any.
+- Another factor to consider is who is permissioned to modify retention periods per schema, who will pay for such an update and what are the defaults, if any.

 ## Additional Resources